 A time that feels me with gratitude for this beautiful life.
-The day ahead is mixed with homeschool activities, gardening, cooking, cleaning, real estate and writing.
+The day ahead is mixed with homeschool activities, gardening, cooking, cleaning, real estate, and writing.
 It’s usually a full day, but a good one.
 I remember a time not so long ago when my life was much more chaotic and stressful.

 The craziest thing about life is that it can change instantly where the life we once knew so well is suddenly stopped.
-It takes on new direction often without asking us first.
+It takes on new directions often without asking us first.
 Life does not wait for us to be ready simply.
 Because it knows that time will never come.

 One thing is certain, we humans don’t like change.
-We get comfortable, form habits and fear being set off from what we have grown to know.
-All too often it seems our decisions have nothing to do with real happiness but only comfort that we seek.
+We get comfortable, form habits, and fear being set off from what we have grown to know.
+All too often it seems our decisions have nothing to do with real happiness but only the comfort that we seek.
 And so life dares to push you from these places.

 Many times it’s through tragedy or a loss of some kind that was required for you to grow and force you to act.

 Maybe one day write I will write about that but in the hopes of keeping this a lighter post, it won’t be today.
 I mention it only for those that go through tough moments now and need a bit of encouragement.
 Let it be proof that storms pass.
-That there are silver lining’s even through the worst tragedies we face.
+That there is a silver lining even through the worst tragedies we face.

-One thing that I know for sure is that you have to appreciate are the hard places you find yourself in.
+One thing that I know for sure is that you have to appreciate the hard places you find yourself in.
 Even when it means the death of a loved one.
-So whatever position you find yourself as you read this I want to encourage you to dream.
+So whatever position you find yourself in as you read this I want to encourage you to dream.
 Even of small things.
-Write them down, feel them, imagine them happening for you in your mind’s eye.
+Write them down, feel them, and imagine them happening for you in your mind’s eye.

 Take small steps towards them daily if you can.
 Allow yourself to feel the fear of those steps as you take them but decide to do them anyway.
 The courageous people you see in life are not free from fear.
 They just do not let it stop them.